Static Application Security Testing (SAST)

 - Healthcare: Applications managing patient data must meet strict data protection requirements.

-- Public administration: Authorities and governmental institutions are subject to strict legal requirements and must therefore conduct regular security assessments.
+- Public administration: Authorities and governmental institutions must conduct regular security reviews due to strict legal requirements.

-Although SAST offers numerous advantages, there are also challenges and limitations that must be considered:
+Although SAST offers numerous advantages, there are also challenges and limitations that need to be considered:

 - False positives: A common problem with static analysis is the generation of error reports that turn out to be non-critical.
-This can lead to overwhelming the development team.
+This can lead to an overload of the development team.

-- Limited code context associations: SAST tools typically analyze code in static snapshots and may overlook context-based errors or runtime issues.
+- Limited code context relationships: SAST tools typically analyze code in static snapshots and can therefore overlook context-based errors or runtime issues.

-- Language and framework specificity: The effectiveness of SAST is often tied to specific programming languages or frameworks, which can limit its applicability.
+- Language and framework specificity: The effectiveness of SAST is often bound to specific programming languages or frameworks, which can limit its applicability.

 - Complexity in large codebases: In extensive software projects, analyzing the entire code can be resource-intensive and requires well-tuned tools and suitable hardware.